Overview

 When I created my Vercel Postgres database earlier, I had to connect it to a Vercel project (aka site).

-Upon connection, Vercel automatically ensured all necessary Postgres environment variables were made available to website's production
+Upon connection, Vercel automatically ensured all necessary Postgres environment variables were made available to website's production, preview, and dev environments:

 From there, my deploy completed without a mishap β .